The Only FDA-Approved Hepatobiliary Specific Contrast Agent (HBA) for MRI Liver Imaging1,2

 In clinical trials among 1,989 patients, of whom 1,581 received the recommended dose:

-Eovist® imaging protocols allow for the collection of dynamic and functional information in under 30 minutes,1 that is important to your department and patient scheduling needs.
+Eovist® imaging protocols allow for image acquisition of dynamic+ functional, hepatobiliary information in under 30 minutes, which can be important to your department and patient scheduling needs1-3,*,†

-See Eovist® in action with the case studies below.
+See Eovist in action with the case studies below or additional cases linked here.
 Or go to the Resources section to see all videos.

 Case courtesy of Rajan T. Gupta, M.D., Associate Professor of Radiology, Duke University Medical Center, Duke University, Durham, North Carolina